kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 ```
 *Output:*
 ```
- an autoregressive language model that was developed by OpenAI.
-It stands for Generative Pre-trained Transformer 3.
- It is a large-scale language model that uses deep learning techniques to generate human-like text.
-GPT-3 uses a transformer-based architecture to generate text with context
+GPT-3, or Generative Pre-trained Transformer 3, is a state-of-the-art language processing AI model developed by OpenAI.
+It is capable of performing a wide range of natural language processing tasks, such as text generation, translation, summarization, and more.
+GPT-3 has been praised for its ability to generate human-like text and has been widely used in various applications such as chatbots, content generation, and language understanding tasks.
 ```

 The `Output:` is a series of strings that make sense given the context provided by our prompt of `"GPT3-3 is"`.
 However, the output may be unwanted or unexpected based on our use case.
 How can we refine, or engineer, our prompt in order to achieve our desired output?